-Welcome to DoJiggy’s Participant Fundraising Toolkit.
+Welcome to DoJiggy’s Peer-to-Peer Participant Fundraising Toolkit.
 Here you’ll find helpful fundraising tools, tips and sample fundraising templates for your upcoming walk-a-thon, bowl-a-thon, jog-a-thon or other peer-to-peer fundraising event.
 First we’d like to congratulate you!
 By choosing to organize or participate in a P2P event such as a walk-a-thon fundraiser, you’ve taken the first step to making a difference.

 Now you could probably use some helpful guidance and fundraising tools to help you succeed.
-Our Participant Fundraising Library will provide fundraising event participants with helpful fundraising tools, tips and templates to successfully accomplish fundraising goals.
+Our Participant Fundraising Toolkit will provide fundraising event participants with helpful fundraising tools, tips and templates to successfully accomplish fundraising goals.
 Feel free to download and use any of the resources and templates provided here for your peer-to-peer events.

 Managing Peer-to-Peer Participants

 With peer-to-peer events or campaigns, your organization has the ability to reach outside your donor base as individual fundraisers raise money for your charitable cause.
 The success of your fundraising effort lies largely with the ability of your participants to raise funds from their social network of supporters.
 That’s why it’s sometimes called social fundraising.
 Your goal then is to make the most of your supporters time and fundraising efforts and help them succeed.

 Encourage healthy competition to motivate participants to raise more donations by providing incentives and prizes for the top fundraisers.
 Read more on how our peer-to-peer software platform helps you encourage your peer-to-peer participants to fundraise.